IKJ1992/Shelf/README.md

 ## Contributing
 Your contributions are welcome!
 Please read the [contribution guidelines](contributing.md) before contributing.
+Also you can send your document or relevant resources to my telegram account: `@IKJ1992` easily.